RNAS St Merryn (HMS Vulture)

-RNAS St Merryn (HMS Vulture) is a former Royal Naval Air Station of the Royal Navy's Fleet Air Arm.
-The site is located 7.35 mi northeast of Newquay, Cornwall and 11.8 mi northwest of Bodmin, Cornwall, England.
+Royal Naval Air Station St Merryn, commonly referred to as RNAS St Merryn, (HMS Vulture, later HMS Curlew) is a former military airbase of the Royal Navy located 7.35 mi northeast of Newquay, Cornwall and 11.8 mi northwest of Bodmin, Cornwall, England.

 History

 RNAS St Merryn was constructed during World War 2 with the stone for the runway being quarried from nearby Stepper Point and brought by sea.

 There were air raids on St Merryn Airfield and the nearby RAF St Eval on 9 October 1940 resulting in some damage at both locations.
 Two days later on 11 October there was another air raid on St Merryn.
 There were no casualties but some damage was caused on the airfield and to nearby houses.

 Units

 The following units were here at some point:

 Current use

 The site is now used for farming and a small amount of aircraft flying.